 This is a very interesting tab because this tab shows all of the programs that load up in the background when you first start up your computer.
 The more programs you have running in the background, the longer it takes for your computer to boot up.

-In addition, there’s also programs in there potentially that could be spying on you or kind of keeping track of web pages that you go to.
+In addition, there are also programs in there potentially that could be spying on you or kind of keeping track of web pages that you go to.
 Maybe not, we might not call it spying, but they’re monitoring how you use your computer.

 So here is a list of all my startup programs.
 And the first thing I would do is put them in alphabetical order.
 All you need to do is click on the name column and that will put it in alphabetical order.